Gold Rush in Australia

 The Largest Australian Nuggets

 In October 1872 Holtermann's Nugget was found.
-At that time it was the world's largest specimen of reef gold.
-It weighed 286 kg and measured 150cm by 66cm.
+It is the largest specimen of gold ever found.
+It weighed 286 kg and measured 1.5 metres long.
 Also famous are: The Hand of Faith (27.2 kg), the Welcome Stranger (73.4 kg) and the Welcome (69.9 kg) nuggets.

 The Australian gold rush begins